CoderJayUK/neovim-config/README.md

 # Neovim Configuration

-This is my personal Neovim configuration using Lua for configuration.
+This is my personal Neovim configuration using Lua.
 I'm a Ruby, Rails, and Jekyll developer.

 ## Plugins